-A prototype for a new Mercedes-Benz compact crossover SUV to be called the GLB has been spotted again, and it's mostly devoid of camouflage gear now that the reveal is coming up shortly.
+A prototype for a new Mercedes-Benz compact crossover SUV to be called the GLB has been spotted again, and it's almost completely devoid of camouflage gear now that the reveal is coming up shortly.

-Mercedes already competes in the space with the GLA but the GLB will be a larger, more rugged offering with styling influenced by the automaker's bigger SUVs.
-Sadly, it looks like the GLB won't be the mini G-Class we were all hoping for.
+Mercedes already competes in the space with the GLA but the GLB is a larger, more rugged offering with styling influenced by the automaker's bigger SUVs.
+Sadly, it looks like the GLB isn't the mini G-Class we were all hoping for.

 Engineers previously used the makeshift body of a GLA to hide the new mechanicals.
 These test mules revealed a stretched wheelbase and wider track compared to the GLA, both of which have been confirmed by the latest prototypes.

 The new mechanicals are a next-generation version of the current MFA (Modular Front-drive Architecture) platform for front-wheel-drive-based compact cars.
 Referred to as MFA2, the platform brings weight savings plus greater capacity for alternative drivetrains.
 It made its debut last year in the A-Class.
 The GLB, as well as a long-wheelbase A-Class sold in China, use the longest version of the platform.

 The MFA2-based cars also benefit from a much more advanced interface.
 Dubbed MBUX, short for Mercedes-Benz User Experience, the new interface features digital screens for the instrument cluster and infotainment system, much like on the pricier E-Class and S-Class models.
 However, there's also touch capability for the infotainment screen and you'll also be able to use natural speech to control many vehicle functions.

-Look for the GLB to go on sale in late 2019 as a 2020 model.
+Look for the vehicle to go on sale in late 2019 as a 2020 model.
 Potential rivals include the Audi Q3, BMW X1 and Land Rover Range Rover Evoque.